despan5/Survival-Framework/README.md

 - Weapons do not line up with character model
 - Implement an inventory system
 - NPCs such as animals and soldiers.

+# Notes
+-Content is included in the gitignore due to large file sizes not compatible with the free version of GitHub.
+Functionality is all demoed within the software demo video above.